jeluard/hipo/README.md

 ### Type-Hinting

-When you know the result of a function call will be converted to an HTML text node (as opposed to an HTML element) the `^:text` metadata can be used as a hint for the compiler to optimise the generated JavaScript code.
+When you know the result of a function call will be converted to an HTML text node (as opposed to an HTML element) the `^:text` metadata can be used as a hint for the compiler to optimize the generated JavaScript code.

 ```clojure
 (defn my-fn []